-Australia and New Zealand operate together to harmonise disinsection procedures between the two countries; this involves a formal disinsection compliance agreement between Australia, MPI and airlines that fly to airports in either country.
-Any commercial passenger and cargo airline or operator that is operating or intends to operate in New Zealand can enter into a disinsection agreement with MPI.
+Australia and New Zealand biosecurity authorities operate together to harmonise disinsection procedures between the two countries.
+This involves a formal disinsection compliance agreement between Australian Department of Agriculture, MPI and airlines that fly to airports in either country.
+Any commercial passenger and cargo airline or operator that is operating or intends to operate in New Zealand can enter into a disinsection compliance agreement with MPI or the Australian Department of Agriculture if residual or pre-embarkation options are chosen.

-Airlines that have a compliance agreement with MPI pre-dominantly use residual disinsection, which is professionally administered and is subject to annual audits.
 This process provides on-going confidence that these aircraft comply with the disinsection requirements of the CRMS, as much as reasonably practical.
 Further information on compliance agreements is available on the MPI website.